johnknott/smartos/README.md

 # Smartos

 * A small library to help manage a SmartOS Global Zone remotely using Ruby.
-* Doesn't require anything to be installed in the Global Zone..
+* Doesn't require anything to be installed in the Global Zone.

 ## Installation